aditya-h7/ARIMA/README.md

 # ARIMA
 Auto Regressive Integerated Moving Average model to predict stock prices.

-Time series is a series of data points indexed in time order.An ordered sequence of values of a variable at equally spaced intervals.
+Time series is a series of data points indexed in time order.
+An ordered sequence of values of a variable at equally spaced intervals.
 Time series data often arises when monitoring industrial processes or tracking corporate business metrics.
 Time series analysis accounts for the fact that data points taken over time may have an internal structure (such as